Some dogs’ greatest passion is simply to warm your couch (and your heart).

-An elegant companion with soulful eyes.
-Easy to train with a merry personality.
+A sweet companion with soulful eyes.
+Easy to train with a cheery personality.

-Bright and playful, this companion will relax and entertain you.
-Easy to train but difficult to housebreak, this sensitive little fluffer may prefer a litter box or other indoor potty solution.
+Bright and playful, this dog will relax and entertain you.
+Easy to train but difficult to housebreak, this sensitive little doggy may prefer a litter box.

-Spunky and alert, the Pomeranian pays close attention to the world around them.
+Spunky and alert, Pomeranians pay close attention to the world around them.
 This foxy little spitz can be a little bossy, so obedience training is in order.

-These bearded little Ewoks are sensitive snugglers with a huge heart (and bigger attitude).
+These bearded little Ewoks are sensitive snugglers with huge hearts (and bigger attitudes).
 There are bearded and smooth-coated versions.

 Cavalier King Charles Spaniel

-Cavs can be a little athletic, due to a hunting lineage, but they love to snuggle and hate to be away from you for long.
+Cavs can be a little athletic, due to a hunting lineage, but they love to snuggle, and hate to be away from you for too long.
 A good combination for lightly active families.

-A chunky little dog with a beautiful coat and a big dog attitude, the Peke was born to be your sweet and comical companion.
+A chunky little dog with a beautiful coat and a big-dog attitude, the Peke was born to be your sweet, comical companion.

 These beautiful, sturdy little watchdogs are calm and playful by turns.
 They love to climb and perch in a windowsill like a cat.

 The majestic Chow is a noble guardian, protecting his home and family.
-A beautiful, bearlike, stocky dog, he requires plenty of early socialization to combat a suspicious nature.
+A beautiful, bearlike, stocky dog, he requires plenty of early socialisation to combat a suspicious nature.

-The American cocker spaniel is a beautiful, extremely sensitive companion, with more grooming needs and less exercise needs than their English cousins.
+The American cocker spaniel is a beautiful, extremely sensitive companion, with less need for exercise than their English cousins.

 Stubborn yet sensitive, the bulldog is equal parts majestic and comedic.
 More of a snorer than a barker, and good, though often stoic, with children and strangers.

-An uncommon breed with true couch potato instincts, the Clumber is a heavy built spaniel who sleeps indoors but is perfectly willing to play some fetch or chase out of doors.
+An uncommon breed with true couch potato instincts, the Clumber is a heavy built spaniel who sleeps indoors, but is perfectly willing to play some fetch or have a run around outside.

-For all his athletic build and background, the greyhound is built for the sprint and only requires an occasional gallop to offset a napping regime.
+For his athletic build and background, the greyhound is built for the sprint, and only requires a bit of a gallop to offset a napping regime.
 Sensitive to emotional tension and noise, this elegant animal does best in a calm, quiet home.

 Bernese Mountain Dog

-Berners are the majestic big dog of the Swiss Alps.
-If they have to be active, they prefer cooler weather for sure.
+These majestic big dogs hail from the Swiss Alps.
+If they have to be active, they prefer cooler weather.
 Though they can be massive, Berners are great with children and bustling families.